 1. CLAUDE.md missing or vague on architecture

-Without explicit rules (“we are monolithic by choice; do not propose splits”), Claude defaults to “what looks professional in training data” — which often means microservices, dependency injection, repository patterns, etc.
+Without explicit rules (“we are monolithic by choice; do not propose splits”), Claude defaults to what looks professional in training data — which often means microservices, DI, repository patterns.
+Note that CLAUDE.md is delivered as a user message after the system prompt, so Claude reads it and tries to follow it, but there is no strict-compliance guarantee, especially for vague or conflicting wording.

 2. Training prior stronger than your conventions

-Claude saw 100,000 examples of “extract this into a class with DI” during training.
-Your project’s “functions only” preference appears in 0 examples it’s seen.
-Without explicit override, the prior wins.
+Claude saw tens of thousands of “extract this into a class with DI” examples during training.
+Your project’s “functions only” preference appears in zero examples it has seen.
+Without an explicit override, the prior wins.

-How to spot it: Claude’s suggestion mirrors a popular framework pattern (NestJS DI, Spring beans).
-You’re getting framework defaults, not your code’s defaults.
+How to spot it: The suggestion mirrors a popular framework pattern (NestJS DI, Spring beans, Rails service objects).
+You’re getting framework defaults, not your codebase’s defaults.

 3. Project has mixed patterns; agent picks the one it knows best

 Half your codebase uses Redux, half uses Zustand (migration in progress).
-Claude sees both, doesn’t know which is canonical, defaults to Redux because it’s more common in training data.
+Claude sees both, can’t tell which is canonical, and defaults to Redux because it’s more common in training data.

-How to spot it: Suggestion uses the older / more popular pattern, ignoring the newer / project-canonical one.
+How to spot it: The suggestion uses the older / more popular pattern and ignores the newer / project-canonical one.
 Migration ambiguity.

 4. CLAUDE.md has abstract rules without examples

-“Prefer composition over inheritance” — fine principle, useless to Claude without a concrete example to copy from.
+“Prefer composition over inheritance” is a fine principle but useless to Claude without a concrete file to copy from.
 Abstract rules don’t transfer; concrete examples do.

-How to spot it: CLAUDE.md rules are statements without file pointers.
-Add a “canonical example: path/to/file.ts” for each.
+How to spot it: Your CLAUDE.md rules are statements without file pointers.
+Add a canonical example path to each one.

-5. The new task implicitly asks for a new pattern
+5. The task implicitly asks for a new pattern

 “Build a billing service” — the word “service” cues service-oriented design.
-“Add billing functionality to src/features/” cues following existing feature structure.
+“Add billing to src/features/” cues following your existing feature structure.

-How to spot it: Your prompt language echoes a framework’s vocabulary (“service”, “controller”, “repository”) that your project doesn’t use.
+How to spot it: Your prompt echoes framework vocabulary (“service”, “controller”, “repository”) that your project doesn’t actually use.

 6. CLAUDE.md is stale

 The architecture used to be different.
 CLAUDE.md still describes the old approach.
-Claude follows CLAUDE.md, produces code that contradicts the new (real) architecture, you blame Claude.
+Claude follows the doc faithfully and produces code that contradicts the new (real) architecture, then you blame Claude.

-How to spot it: CLAUDE.md was last updated 6+ months ago and the architecture has evolved since.
-Stale doc is lying to Claude.
+How to spot it: CLAUDE.md was last touched months ago while the architecture moved on.
+A stale doc is actively lying to Claude.

 Shortest path to fix

 Ordered by ROI.
-Steps 1–3 lock in the right pattern at the durable layer.
+Steps 1–3 lock in the right pattern at the durable layer; Step 7 is the escalation when prose alone won’t hold.

 Step 1: Write explicit “we use” / “we don’t use” rules